Brief Outline of Broken (Fractured) Ribs

 Fractured ribs that are left unattended will be painful and could lead to infections in the lungs due to shallow breathing.
 Reduce oxygen levels may result from the lower volume of air taken in.
 The bone ends may separate and cause damage to the delicate lung tissue underneath, causing a punctured lung or other damage; possibly even to the heart.
 Overall stability of the chest cavity will be affected also.

 If a rib fracture is suspected, seek medical attention.
+Anti-inflammatory injection can be administered to reduce the inflammation to the painful area.

 Rehabilitation and prevention

 Rest is essential for recovery and repair of fractured ribs.
 It is important to take at least one deep, lung expanding breath each hour to ensure adequate lung tissue involvement and avoid infections in the lungs.
 Protecting the injured area until it is completely healed is important.
 Due to the inability to totally rest this area because of its constant movement during respirations, it takes longer to heal, usually 6-8 weeks.
-When returning to activity, this area should be padded and protected for an additional week or two.